apostrophecms/launder/README.md

 Pads the specified integer with leading zeroes to ensure it has at least `places` digits and returns the resulting string.

 ## Changelog

+1.5.0: The `url` method now accepts a third argument, `httpsFix`.
+If it is `true` and the URL passed in has no protocol, the URL will be prepended with `https://` rather than `http://`.

 1.4.0: `tel:` urls are now accepted.